-- (1) The competent authority decides on the need to initiate the assessment of environmental impact and on the conduct of open proceedings to issue the design specifications.
-Open proceedings must be conducted in cases governed by section 27 of this Code. - (2) The competent authority prepares a proposal of design specifications and, primarily by electronic means, arranges the gathering of opinions and the giving of approvals concerning the proposal, and issues the design specifications within 30 days from the submission of the application.
-If the competent authority decides to conduct open proceedings, the design specifications are issued within 60 days from the submission of the application.
-The competent authority sets a time-limit of up to ten days to give the approval or express an opinion. - (3) Where the application is not submitted by the owner of the registered immovable named in the application, the competent authority invites that owner to join in the proceedings and, if necessary, also invites the owners of the adjacent registered immovables. - (4) Where necessary, the competent authority refers the proposal of design specifications: - 1) for approval to the institution in whom the law vests competencies that are related to the subject matter of the application for design specifications; - 2) for an opinion to the institution or person whose rights or interests may be affected by the construction work or building work envisaged in the application. - (5) If observations are submitted concerning the proposal of design specifications in the course of the giving of approvals and opinions, the competent authority takes appropriate consideration of these observations or states the reasons for not taking them into consideration.
+(1) The competent authority decides whether to employ an open procedure to issue design specifications.
+In a situation mentioned in § 27 of this Code and in subsection 5 of § 125 of the Planning Act, open procedure must be employed to issue design specifications.
+PT = 1.02.012022 = 1.012022

+(2) The competent authority draws up proposed design specifications and, primarily by electronic means, arranges the gathering of opinions and the giving of approvals concerning the proposed specifications, and issues the design specifications within 30 days from the filing of the application.
+If the competent authority decides to conduct open proceedings, the design specifications are issued within 60 days from the filing.
+The competent authority sets a time limit of up to ten days to give its approval or express an opinion.

+(3) Where the application is not filed by the owner of the registered immovable named in the application, the competent authority joins that owner to the proceedings and, if necessary, also joins to the proceedings owners of the adjacent registered immovables.

+(4) Where necessary, the competent authority refers the proposed design specifications:

+1) for approval to the authority in whom the law vests competencies that are related to the subject matter of the application for design specifications;

+2) for an opinion to the authority or person whose rights or interests may be affected by the construction work or building work envisaged in the application.

+(5) If observations are filed concerning the proposed design specifications in the course of the giving of approvals and opinions, the competent authority takes appropriate consideration of these observations or states the reasons for not taking them into consideration.

-(6) If the institution whose approval or the person or institution whose opinion is requested has not within ten days from receiving the proposal of design specifications refused to give the approval or opinion or applied for an extension of the time-limit, the proposal of design specifications is deemed to have been tacitly approved by the institution or the person or institution is deemed to have declined to express an opinion regarding the proposal, unless otherwise provided by law.
+(6) If the authority whose approval or the person or authority whose opinion is requested has not, within ten days from receiving the proposed design specifications, refused to give the approval or opinion or applied for an extension of that time limit, the proposed specifications are deemed to have been tacitly approved by the authority or the person or authority is deemed to have declined to express an opinion regarding them, unless otherwise provided by law.